MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Quoting_Rules.md

 '@
 ```

-In either format, the closing quotation mark must be the first character in
+In either format, the closing quotation mark can be the first character in the line or it can be indented with spaces.
-the line.

 A here-string contains all the text between the two hidden characters.
 In the
 here-string, all quotation marks are interpreted literally.
 For example: